 About Sandra Karlin

-Sandra Karlin is a Registered Psychotherapist (Qualifying) currently completing her Master of Arts in Counselling Psychology at Yorkville University.
-Sandra completed her Bachelor of Arts in Psychology and minored in Communications Studies and Sociology at Wilfrid Laurier University.
-She is currently completing her counselling internship at MyLife under the supervision of our Clinical Director Mark Nixon, RP #2331.
+Sandra Karlin is a Registered Psychotherapist (Qualifying) and completed her Master of Arts in Counselling Psychology at Yorkville University.
+Sandra earned her Bachelor of Arts in Psychology and minored in Communications Studies and Sociology at Wilfrid Laurier University.
+She went on to complete her counselling internship at MyLife under the supervision of our Clinical Director Mark Nixon, RP #2331.
 We invited Sandra to join MyLife as one of our trusted therapists thanks to her proven track record of helping her clients through life’s most difficult challenges.

 Sandra is passionate about helping people overcome a range of mental health and life challenges.
 Over the years, she has gained experience working with adults of all ages and backgrounds.
 Sandra’s experience providing one-on-one support to individuals at Chartwell Retirement Residences helps her appreciate the importance of her clients’ feeling a sense of connection and understanding at all stages in their lives.
 Her work at McLennan Speech and Language speech clinic and Extend-A-Family Waterloo Region community centre inspired her to help people overcome loneliness, stress, and to develop ways to build more positive self-concepts and body image.

 Sandra also enjoys working with family issues.
 During her time at the developmental centre KidsAbilty, she saw firsthand the challenges families face in supporting children with special needs.
 She also gained a deeper understanding of how those with “invisible” disabilities are frequently misunderstood and labeled.
 She strives to support family members in their efforts to empower their children in realizing their full potential.